Go-Ahead Group: Expansion into Europe and Singapore

 During November 2015, Go-Ahead Singapore was awarded a contract to operate 25 bus services in Singapore previously operated by SBS Transit out of Loyang Bus Depot, which commenced on 4 September 2016.
 In the same month, Go-Ahead Germany were awarded two rail contracts in Stuttgart, Germany.
 The contracts commenced in 2019–2020.

 In August 2017, Go-Ahead won a tender to run 24 routes in Ireland previously operated by Dublin Bus.
 Go-Ahead Ireland commenced the contract with the National Transport Authority to operate these routes on 9 September 2018.
 In June 2018, East Yorkshire Motor Services was purchased with over 300 buses.
 In January 2019, Go-Ahead Ireland commenced operating a further six routes between Dublin and its outlying commuter towns, previously operated by Bus Éireann.
 By 2022, the National Transport Authority indicated that it was not satisfied with Go-Ahead's performance, but extended the contract to October 2024 on the basis that it would be too disruptive to bus services to re-tender the contract.
 Go-Ahead has been penalised by the National Transport Authority for failing to meet minimum performance standards in 2019, 2021, 2022, 2023 and 2024.

 During October 2018, Go-Ahead won a tender to run the Oslo south package, consisting of three routes previously operated by NSB.
 Go-Ahead Nordic commenced the contract with the Norwegian Railway Directorate to operate these routes in December 2019.

 Manchester and Cornwall

 In February 2019, Go-Ahead announced it would buy First Greater Manchester's Cheetham Hill depot with 163 buses and brand it Go North West.

-During March 2020, Go Cornwall Bus partnered with Cornwall Council and local operators to form a new Transport for Cornwall brand, with plans calling for an additional 130 vehicles.
+During March 2020, Go Cornwall Bus (Kewgh Kyttrin Kernow) partnered with Cornwall Council (Konsel Kernow) and local operators to form a new Transport for Cornwall brand (Karyans rag Kernow), with plans calling for an additional 130 vehicles.